Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes: Coordinated regenerating codes

 The graph $\MG$ evolves as repairs are performed.
-When a repair is performed, a set of nodes is added to the graph and the nodes corresponding to failed devices become inactive (i.e., subsequently added intermediary nodes or data collectors cannot be connected to these nodes).
+When a repair is performed, a set of nodes is added to the graph and the nodes corresponding to failed devices become inactive (\textit{i.e.}, data collectors and subsequently added nodes cannot connect to these nodes).
+The rest of the analysis relies on the concept of maxflow, which is the maximum amount of information that can flow from the source $\mathit{S}$ to some destination $\mathit{DC}$, through the study of the minimum cut.
+Network coding~\cite{Ahlswede2000,Li2003,Koetter2003} allows achieving the maximum flow for multiple destinations.

-The rest of the article relies on the concept of minimum cuts in information flow graphs.
-A cut $\MC$ between $\mathrm{S}$ and $\mathrm{DC}_i$ is a subset of edges of $\MG$ such that there is no path from $\mathrm{S}$ to $\mathrm{DC}_i$ that does not have at least one edge in $\MC$.
-The minimum cut is the cut that has the smallest sum of edge capacities.